 In North Carolina, the Asheville Regional Airport is located approximately 60 miles east of the Cherokee entrance to the park.

 There is no public transportation to the national park from major cities in the area.
 However commercial businesses operating in the smaller communities surrounding the national park offer transportation from cities such as Knoxville, TN and Asheville, NC to the park.
 Information is available from local Chambers of Commerce.

-The City of Gatlinburg offers trolley service from Gatlinburg, TN to Sugarlands Visitor Center and Elkmont during summer and fall.
+The City of Gatlinburg offers trolley service from Gatlinburg, TN to Sugarlands Visitor Center and Elkmont on the "Tan/National Park" route during summer and fall.
+Cost is $2 roundtrip.